-We welcome visitors to meet with Alison Feather, Director of Student Services and Registrar, who provides academic advising for both prospective and admitted Communication majors.
-Appointments may be made by email or by phone at (215) 898-8892.
+We welcome visitors to meet virtually with Alison Feather, Director of Student Services and Registrar, who provides academic advising for both prospective and admitted Communication majors.
+Appointments may be made by email.

 Penn Students Interested in the Communication Major